Nilabhk/LinkedIn-Scrapper/README.md

 <strong>3.
 Insights using MS SQL</strong>
 - The CSVs are imported in MS SQL server.
 - Insights are drawn according to the problem statement.
-- MS MSQL file is attached.
+- MS MSQL file is attached for reference.

 <strong>4.
 Dashboard Creation</strong>
 - Each of the three CSVs are joined in MS SQL.